klara-note/1FAVS-NOTEBOOK/README.md

-# KLARA-NOTEBOOK
+# 1favs-NOTEBOOK
-KLARA-NOTEBOOK is a notebook on linguistics and computational linguistics.
+1favs-NOTEBOOK is a notebook on linguistics and computational linguistics.
 The site is available here: https://klara-note.github.io/KLARA-NOTEBOOK/